 - Does not come with EZ-Angle Tether

-Well, we covered a lot of ground with the FitSpine X1.
-I think this is a well-made inversion table and will be a great fit for a lot of people.
-The only negative from my perspective is the shorter release handle, but if this is not a concern for you, then go for it.
+Teeter’s FitSpine X1 is a well-made inversion table and will be a great fit for a lot of people.
+When comparing it with alternatives, including the more feature-rich X3 and LX9, the only standout negative is the X1’s shorter release handle.
+If this is not a concern for you and you’re looking for a well-featured, entry-level inversion table, then go for it.

 If you are looking for a high-quality, inversion table that offers a lot of value for the price, I encourage you to take a good hard look at the X1.
 I own a Teeter myself and have been very happy with it for many years.